mdciri/mushroom/README.md

 # Mushrooms image classification
 Mushroom image classification using [Vision Transformer](https://arxiv.org/abs/2010.11929).
 The implementation was done using pytorch version 1.11.0.

 The dataset is taken from [Fungi Classification FGVC5 competition](https://www.kaggle.com/c/fungi-challenge-fgvc-2018), workshop at CVPR 2018.
+The dataset describes 1394 different classes of mushrooms and it is split into training, validation, and test.
+Each of these datasets contains 85578, 4182, and 9758 images respectively.

 **Training**